-• DANGER Indicates an immediate high risk, which will result in death or serious physical injury (loss of body parts or long-term dam- age) if not avoided.
-If the instructions are not followed, then this will result in im- mediate death or serious physical injury.
-A WARNING Indicates a medium risk, which could result in death or (serious) physical injury if not avoided.
-If the instructions are not followed, then this may result in death or serious physical injury. $\wedge$ CAUTION Indicates a low risk, which could incur minor or medium-level physical injury or damage to property if not avoided.
-IMPORTANT IMPOR I AN I Indicates an obligation to special behaviour or an activity required for proper machine handling.
-Indicates an obligation to special behaviour or an activity required for • Indicates an obligation to special behaviour or an activity required for proper machine handling.
-Non-compliance with these instructions can cause faults on the ma- • Indicates an obligation to special behaviour or an activity required for proper machine handling.
-Non-compliance with these instructions can cause faults on the ma- • Indicates an obligation to special behaviour or an activity required for proper machine handling.
-Non-compliance with these instructions can cause faults on the machine or in the environment.
+DANGER Indicates an immediate high risk, which will result in death or serious physical injury (loss of body parts or long-term dam- age) if not avoided.
+If the instructions are not followed, then this will result in im- mediate death or serious physical injury. ^ WARNING Indicates a medium risk, which could result in death or (serious) physical injury if not avoided.
+If the instructions are not followed, then this may result in death or serious physical injury.
+CAUTION Indicates a low risk, which could incur minor or medium-level physical injury or damage to property if not avoided.
+IMPORTANT U Indicates an obligation to special behaviour or an activity required for proper machine handling.
+Non-compliance with these instructions can cause faults on the ma- chine or in the environment. • NOTE Indicates handling tips and particularly useful information.
+These instructions will help you to use all the functions of your ma- chine to the optimum.